-where the i-index identifies the C, N, O and H elements, σ_i are the total cross sections, r_i are the projected elemental mass thicknesses, M_i are the atomic masses, Γ describes transmission through other materials, and $C(E_n)$ is an energy-dependent function accounting for neutron scattering.
-For a detailed description of $C(E_n)$ and the overall procedure to solve equation 19, see Appendix B. The solutions r_i are reported in Figure 5(c).
+where the i index identifies the C, N, O, and H elements, $\sigma_i$ are the total cross sections, $r_i$ are the projected elemental mass thicknesses, $M_i$ are the atomic masses, $\Gamma$ describes transmission through other materials, and $C(E_n)$ is an energy-dependent function accounting for neutron scattering.
+For a detailed description of $C(E_n)$ and the overall procedure to solve Eq.
+(19), see Appendix B.

+The solutions $r_i$ are reported in Fig. 5(c).
 Remarkably, we can reconstruct the distribution of the elements over the surfaces of the samples.
-Starting from the heavier elements (i.e. O, C and N), Oxygen is only detected where water is contained, while the presence of Carbon is highlighted for plastic and methamphetamine.
-Nitrogen is identified in the region corresponding to the cylinder filled with $C{10}H{15}N$, even if present in low concentration.
-As far as Hydrogen is concerned, we can appreciate its different concentrations in plastic and water, as well as its presence in methamphetamine.
-Correctly, none of the elements considered was identified for steel.
-Note that there are pixels for which small amounts of elements not actually present are detected, especially for N and H. They are due to the unavoidable error associated with the finite number of neutrons and to the sources of uncertainty we introduced in the simulations (e.g. spatial and time spread, neutron number fluctuation and ToF binning).
+Starting from the heavier elements

+(i.e., O, C, and N), oxygen is only detected where water is contained, while the presence of carbon is highlighted for plastic and methamphetamine.
+Nitrogen is identified in the region corresponding to the cylinder filled with C10H15N, even if present in low concentration.
+As far as hydrogen is concerned, we can appreciate its different concentrations in plastic and water, as well as its presence in methamphetamine.
+Correctly, none of the elements considered is identified for steel.
+Note that there are pixels for which small amounts of elements not actually present are detected, especially for N and H. They are due to the unavoidable error associated with the finite number of neutrons and to the sources of uncertainty we introduce in the simulations (e.g., spatial and time spread, neutron number fluctuation, and TOF binning).
 However, they are randomly distributed over the entire detector screen since they are not due to the presence of a specific element.
 As a consequence, they can be correctly recognized as a background.